Skip to content

 Hidden costs to watch for

-- Tethering: Most UK plans now allow tethering by default, but check the small print before relying on it for laptop work.
+• Tethering: Most UK plans allow tethering by default, but check the small print first.

 How to switch networks without losing your number